 Paul, I have been practicing for a month all the positions but am still struggling with the armless idea.
 After using my arms for so many years, I am struggling to turn them off and still come from the outside.
 Any other suggestions?

 May 14, 2018Paul Wilson

 You should still be working on positions not powerless arms.
 You perfect the positions and get the swing first.
 Then your last step is turning the arms off.
 This means you are not hitting or helping the shot with your arms.
 For me it took 3 practice swings.
 I just told myself to not hit or help the shot with my arms.
 Maybe you are trying to keep them turned off throughout your whole swing.

-What Is Powerless Arms?: http://ignitiongolf.com/what-is-powerless-arms/
+What Is Powerless Arms?: https://ignitiongolf.com/what-is-powerless-arms/

 May 31, 2018JaimeGarza

 Thanks Paul, very useful to understand what the diff positions should feel like.
 Your method emphasizes powerless arms.
 You also highlight the triangle formed by the forearms (with hands aligned with the ball) in the setup.
 I can see that this “triangle” remains relatively constant throughout the swing in your videos.
 In my swing, when i lose this triangle going back (by going too flat, by twisting/bending the wrists, etc) all sort of bad things happen.
 So my question is, how do you retain this “triangle” throughout the swing (particularly the back swing) while still having “powerless arms”?
 Thanks for all the great insights!